Natarsha Belling: Southern Cross Austereo

 On 17 November 2020, Belling announced that she would be fronting a new podcast, Your Morning Agenda.
-The podcast fall under Southern Cross Austereo's news podcast product suite and its commitment to deliver the most up to date news and current affairs for listeners.
-This daily news podcast will deliver the top breaking news stories every morning covering national and international, news and sport with a clear focus on business and finance from 6:30am.
+The podcast falls under Southern Cross Austereo's news podcast product suite and it aims to deliver the most up to date news and current affairs for listeners.
+This daily news podcast covers the top breaking news stories every morning covering national and international, news and sport with a focus on business and finance from 6:30am.

 As a passionate advocate for rural Australia, Belling announced her new role as the co-host and newsreader on Australia Today, through the LISTNR app with Steve Price.
 The broadcast began on 6 April 2021, with episodes streaming on weekdays between 7am to 10am.

 In November 2022, it was announced that Belling would join Mick Molloy and Mark Geyer as a newsreader on newsreader on Molloy and MG in the Morning on Triple M Sydney.

 In November 2024, it was revealed that Belling will be part of Triple M Breakfast with Beau, Tarsh & Woodsy, joining Beau Ryan and Aaron Woods on Triple M Sydney.

 In March 2025, Belling announced that she would be leaving Triple M Breakfast to take on the host role of LiSTNR podcast The Briefing, Afternoon Edition.

 Seven Network

 Four months after being made redundant by Network 10, Belling joined the Seven Network as a panelist and appears weekly on The Morning Show as a panelist to discuss current topics of interest, in the 'What's The Buzz' segment.

 In January 2025, Belling was appointed as presenter of Seven's National News at Noon.

+In June 2026, Belling was made redundant as part of a major restructure following the merger of Southern Cross Austereo and Seven West Media, which resulted in significant job cuts across the organisation.

 Natarsha has also filled in on The Morning Show, Seven's Early News, Sunrise and Weekend Sunrise.